-SAMPLE FORM LETTER March 12, 1997 Mr. John Smith 1456 Joy Street Sarasota, FL 34266 Dear Mr. Smith, e of transfer of ownership.
-We are pleased you have every effort to assure Hunter ownership will be a · · · · · · · · · · · · · · · · · · · d. we all pleased to notify you of the expiration dates in tea warranties.
-The limited one-year New Boat was anty expires (d) The limited five-year Hull Structure and Bottom Blister warranty expires (d) during ownership, we encourage you to contact your all us directly at 386-462-3077.
-Please confirm the information at the are required. bottom of the page and advise us if any corrections Customer Service e Manager Date of Purchase: Model: Address:City/State Zip
+SAMPLE FORM LETTER

+March 12, 1997 Mr. John Smith 1456 Joy Street Sarasota, FL 34266 Dear Mr. Smith, broviding written notice of transfer of ownership.
+We are pleased you have boat and we will make every effort to assure Hunter ownership will be a for you.
+Based on the informa tion you have provided, an alcoleased to notify you of the expiration dates of the limited warranties.
+The limited or ne-year New Boat walranty expires (d) The limited five ve-year Hull Structure and Bottom Blister warranty expires (d)

+Please confirm the information at the bottom of the page and advise us if any corrections are required.